Private Police Officer Martin J. O’Herron

 By April 8, 1915, with no suspects identified, Kentucky Governor James B. McCreary offered a $500 reward the arrest of the murders.
 Mayor George Phillippe, at the meeting of the city Commissioners, then offered a resolution directing the city to offer another $200.
 We can find no indication that the murderers were ever identified.

 NOTE: Various sources report Officer O’Herron’s name as “O’Hearne” and “O’Herran”.

-© This narrative was created on May 4, 2014 by retired Cincinnati Police Lieutenant Stephen R. Kramer, Greater Cincinnati Police Historical Society President, and retired Cincinnati Homicide Detective Edward W. Zieverink III, Greater Cincinnati Police Museum Historian.
+© This narrative was created on May 4, 2014 by Cincinnati Police Lieutenant Stephen R. Kramer (Retired), Greater Cincinnati Police Historical Society President, and Cincinnati Homicide Detective Edward W. Zieverink III (Retired), Greater Cincinnati Police Museum Historian.
 All rights are reserved to them and the Greater Cincinnati Police Historical Society.